lbryio/color/README.md

 ;
 ```

+If you want to use CSS variables in your Sass, append `.css` to the import line.
+So, `@import "@lbry/color/lbry-color.css"`.

 In your watch scripts for Sass files, ensure you load the `node_modules` path in order to `import` this module in your project without silly prefixes like `../../../`.
 What a mess.

 Example `package.json` scripts section: